autocrypt/autocrypt/doc/level1.rst

 Autocrypt Level 1: Enabling encryption, avoiding annoyances
 ===========================================================

+Autocrypt aims to incrementally replace cleartext e-mail with end-to-end encrypted e-mail.
+The Level 1 specification makes it easy for users to encrypt by adding neccessary cryptographic information to e-mail messages.
-Autocrypt makes it easy for people to encrypt email.
-This document describes the basic capabilities required for a mail app to be Autocrypt-capable at Level 1.
+There are no changes required from e-mail providers and there are no dependencies on key servers.
+The spec describes the basic capabilities required for a mail app to be Autocrypt-capable at Level 1, allowing it to exchange end-to-end encrypted e-mails with other Autocrypt-capable mail apps.

-The design of Level 1 is driven by usability concerns and by the realities of incremental deployment.
-A user may mix both Autocrypt-enabled MUAs and traditional MUAs, and we'd like to avoid annoyances like unexpectedly unreadable mails while also supporting users who want to explicitly turn on encryption.
+This specification is the result of maybe 2000 hours of talking and coding iterations during 2017.
+Around 20 people and many more users and trainers participated in Autocrypt sessions.
+The majority of these participants have engaged with the e-mail encryption space for a long time.
+There was overwhelming agreement that fresh approaches focusing on usability concerns are needed.

+Autocrypt aims to sustainably grow the overall percentage of end-to-end encrypted messages relayed via the e-email provider network.
+This differs from the focus on maximizing the security of an individual mail communication.
+Another major difference in approach is that Autocrypt Level 1 only defends against passive data collection.
+Protection against active adversaries (those which modify messages in transit) is the aim of future specifications.
+We share and support :rfc:`the new perspective stated in RFC7435 ("Opportunistic Security: Some Protection Most of the Time") <7435#section-1.2>`.

 For ease of implementation and deployment, Level 1 focuses on the use of Autocrypt on a single device.
-We intend to :doc:`support multi-device synchronization (and other features) as part of Level 2<next-steps>`.
-We want to keep Level 1 simple enough that it's easy for developers to adopt it so we can drive efforts from real-life experiences as soon as possible.
+It also defines an initial mechanism for sharing secret keys between mail apps of a single user.
+We aim to improve the usability of secret key sharing in subsequent Autocrypt specifications.

+We designed Level 1 to be relatively easy for developers to adopt.
+There is detailed guidance on the protocol, internal state and usability issues.
+We have a good track record of supporting new implementers.
+Please don't hesitate to ask back and send comments.

 .. only:: builder_html